-Join Richard Harrington for an in-depth discussion in this video Starting with the Enhance command, part of Enhancing Images with Photos for OS X.
+Join Richard Harrington for an in-depth discussion in this video Starting with the Enhance command, part of Photos for OS X: Enhancing Images.

 - Let's get started with the enhance command.
 This is a one-click adjustment that's really worth trying on just about every image.
 When you're viewing your images, the enhance command will do its best to modify the images.
 Let's start here with this one and we'll double click and then engage editing mode.
 You'll notice when I click Enhance that small adjustments were made to that image.
 We can revert it to the original and in this case, not much needed to change.